 Must Know Cyber Security Job Statistics

-22. The cybersecurity workforce global gap hits an estimated 4.07 million.
+22. The cybersecurity workforce global gap hits 2.7 million.

-In the US, nearly 805,000 professionals are employed in the cybersecurity field.
-Regardless, the increasing gap in the cybersecurity workforce persists.
+Despite the 700,000 professionals who joined the cybersecurity workforce last year, the gap in the cybersecurity workforce persists.

 23. Exactly 59% of respondents say their organizations are at moderate or extreme threat of attacks due to the workforce gap.

 (University of San Diego)